 Entrance to the world-famous Keukenhof flower garden and transportation to park is now also included in the I amsterdam City Card.
 To redeem this offer you need to pick up a voucher at one of the three "I amsterdam information centers" (with valid card) - see addresses and locations below.

 What is NOT included in the card?

-For an exact list of what is included, we refer you to the bottom of this page.
-But we want to point out two important things that are not included in the card and that you might expect to be.
+For an exact list of what is included, we refer you to the bottom of this article.
+But we want to point out two important things that are not included in the card, but that you might expect to be.

 1. The I amsterdam City Card is not valid at the Anne Frank House museum.
 The Anne Frank House is EXTREMELY popular.
 The museum has a lot of trouble managing the influx of people.
 To guarantee a pleasant experience for everyone, they only sell tickets at the Museum's website with timeslots.